GreyAdmiral/phone-mask-ruby/README.md

 # phone-mask-ruby

 > The plugin activates the mask when entering phone numbers.
-Belarusian and Russian numbers are supported, the rest are introduced without a mask.
+Belarusian, Russian and Ukrainian numbers are supported, the rest are introduced without a mask.

 ## Install